HaidirGameCraft/H_Programming_Language/README.md

-# H Programmer Langguage
+# H Programmer Language

 Do you know when C file compile to binary it threw Assembly Language before compiling into binary?.
-So, this is my own CPU Emulator that inspired me from Intel x86 Architecture and Assembly Langguage.
+So, this is my own CPU Emulator that inspired me from Intel x86 Architecture and Assembly Language.

 H Programmer Language is the Emulator machine that running the H code to binary code.